lemocla/Codzilla/documentation/userstoriestesting.md

 *****
 - ## **As a frequent user, I want to view important notifications about my events so that I keep up-to-date.**

-     - ### ***Acceptance criteria**
+     - ### **Acceptance criteria**
-	     - When I log in, I can see if I have new notifications thanks to the bubblee with the number of notification in the menu
+	     - When I log in, I can see if I have new notifications thanks to the bubble with the number of notifications in the menu
-	     - When I click on the notification icon, the notification page opens with the header of the message beign displayed.
+	     - When I click on the notification icon, the notification page opens with the header of the message being displayed.
-	     - When I click on one of the header, the content of the message is displayed with a button to view the event/group and a butten to delete the nofication and
+	     - When I click on the heading of the message, its content is displayed with a button to view the event/group and a button to delete the nofication and
 	     - If the message is new, then the new label will disappear and the number of new notification will decrease by one.
 	     - **Result**: Pass